Health Indicator Report of Alcohol Consumption - Binge Drinking

 U.S. Target: 24.4 percent

-How Do We Compare With the U.S.?Estimates show that '''17.0% of U.S. adults''' reported binge drinking in the past 30 days in 2017 whereas '''11.5% of Utah adults''' reported binge drinking in 2017 (crude rates).
-The percentage of adults who reported binge drinking in the past 30 days was substantially lower in Utah than in the U.S. for all years reported between 1989-2017.
+How Do We Compare With the U.S.?Estimates show that in 2020 '''15.7% of U.S. adults''' reported binge drinking in the past 30 days whereas '''11.3% of Utah adults''' reported binge drinking (crude rates).
+The percentage of adults who reported binge drinking in the past 30 days was substantially lower in Utah than in the U.S. for all years reported between 1989-2020.

-What Is Being Done?The Utah Department of Health [http://health.utah.gov/vipp/ Violence and Injury Prevention Program] receives funding from the [https://www.cdc.gov/alcohol/index.htm Alcohol Program at the Centers for Disease Control (CDC)] for a full-time alcohol epidemiologist.
-With this additional capacity at the UDOH, it is now possible to conduct more monitoring and surveillance of excessive alcohol use and related harms.
-The [https://dsamh.utah.gov/ Utah Division of Substance Abuse and Mental Health: DSAMH] is the agency responsible for ensuring that substance abuse and mental health prevention and treatment services are available statewide.
+What Is Being Done?The [https://dsamh.utah.gov/ Utah Division of Substance Abuse and Mental Health (DSAMH)] is the agency responsible for ensuring that substance abuse and mental health prevention and treatment services are available statewide.
 The Division also acts as a resource by providing general information, research, and statistics to the public regarding substances of abuse and mental health services.

 Evidence-based PracticesThe Community Preventive Services Task Force recommends evidence based strategies to reduce excessive alcohol consumption in [http://www.thecommunityguide.org/alcohol/index.html The Community Guide].
 These strategies include: # Increasing alcoholic beverage costs # Limiting the number of retail alcohol outlets that sell alcoholic beverages in a given area # Holding alcohol retailers responsible for the harms caused by their underage or intoxicated patrons (dram shop liability) # Restricting access to alcohol by maintaining limits on the days and hours of alcohol retail sales # Consistent enforcement of laws against underage drinking and alcohol-impaired driving # Screening and counseling for alcohol misuse. [[br]] [[br]] ''The Community Preventive Services task force is an independent body of prevention and public health experts.''